BielUsal/PhysicsNotes/Physics/Differential Equations/ODEs/Higher Order/Higher Order.md

 ### [[Reducing the Order|Things that can be lower-ordered]]
 Sometimes, you'll be lucky enough to have something that you can reduce the order of.
 Let's talk about them.

 ### Hell
 If you have something slightly non-linear in basically any way that isn't carefully constructed to be an Exact Derivative's Derivative, you're fucked.
-Might aswell grab a cactus and shove it up your ass
+Might as well grab a cactus and shove it up your ass

 ---